 How Public Power is Quietly Driving Energy Innovation

 The U.S. is amid a broad-sweeping evolution to cleaner, more-secure energy.
 Renewables are replacing traditional fuels at record levels.
-This past September, in fact, solar and wind provided nearly six-times as much new generating capacity as natural gas.
+This past September, in fact, solar panels and wind provided nearly six-times as much new generating capacity as natural gas.

 These trends have often been attributed to technological cost declines, state and local policy decisions, and shifting consumer demands.
-Often overlooked, however, is the current and historical role of municipal utilities and electric cooperatives in shaping America’s energy landscape.
+Often overlooked, however, is the current and historical role of municipal utilities and electric cooperatives in shaping America’s energy integral landscape.

 Together, municipal utilities and electric cooperatives serve nearly 100 million Americans.